 - Hence, you’ll see the following figure.

-Read More: Change Order of Excel Stacked Area Chart (with Quick Steps)
+Read More: Excel Stacked Area Chart Change Order

 STEP 5: Place Minimum Line & Shade an Area of a Graph

 - Then, go to the Select Data option from the Context Menu.